 First, Patent Owner argues that Queen 1989 does not teach using the PDB database as Petitioner uses it.
 Id.
 But evidence of record shows otherwise.
 Queen 1989 teaches identifying framework substitutions by "construct[ing] a plausible molecular model of the anti-Tac V domain . . . based on homology to other antibody V domains with known crystal structure and on energy minimization."
 Ex.
-1034, 3.
+1534, 5.
 Dr. Presta testified that, at the time of the '213 patent, "if [ordinarily skilled artisans] needed an antibody structure, they either would have to get those coordinates from the Protein Data Bank or ask the authors themselves to send the coordinates."
 Ex.
-1142, 167:5-17.
+1699, 157:5-17.
 Thus, an ordinary artisan would have known to resort to the PDB database even though Queen 1989 does not expressly teach so.

 Second, Dr. Wilson, in applying Dr. Padlan's calculations, identified 38 potential framework substitutions, more than the 20 identified by Petitioner.
 Ex.
-2041 ¶¶ 181-183.
-Patent Owner argues that Petitioner's analysis would have led to "literally millions of potential combinations and permutations of framework substitutions," and that Petitioner has provided no reason an ordinary artisan would have selected the specific framework substitutions recited in the challenged claims.
+2041 ¶¶ 184-186.
+Patent Owner argues that Petitioner's analysis would have led to "literally millions of potential combinations and permutations of framework substitutions," and that Petitioner has "provided no reason a skilled artisan would have selected the specific framework substitutions recited in the challenged claims."
 PO Resp.
-48. Assuming Dr. Wilson identified the correct number (38) of potential substitutions, we are not persuaded that it materially changes the analysis or the ultimate conclusion on obviousness.
+46. Assuming Dr. Wilson identified the correct number (38) of potential substitutions, we are not persuaded that it materially changes the analysis or the ultimate conclusion on obviousness.

 Take claim 12 as an example.
 Claim 12 recites a humanized antibody variable domain comprising a framework amino acid substitution at site 66L.
 As Patent Owner acknowledges, this claim is open-ended in nature, and thus does not exclude substitutions at positions in addition to the specifically recited site 66L.
 PO Resp.
 49. Applying Patent Owner's reasoning, which is not faulty, claim 12 encompasses millions of species.
 What is faulty is Patent Owner's argument suggesting we must determine if one species out of a genus of millions would have been obvious.
-The question, properly framed, is not whether an ordinary artisan would have selected one sequence with a substitution at 66L out of millions of possibilities, but whether an ordinary artisan would have selected from this genus, millions of possibilities that contains a substitution at 66L, as encompassed by claim 12.
+The question, properly framed, is not whether an ordinary artisan would have selected one sequence with a substitution at 66L out of millions of possibilities, but whether an ordinary artisan would have selected from this genus, any of the millions of possibilities that contains a substitution at 66L, as encompassed by claim 12.
 Or put more plainly, whether an ordinary artisan would have selected 66L out of the 38 possible substitutions.
 And the answer to that question is yes.

 Third, Patent Owner points out that the challenged claims require that the CDRs incorporated into the human antibody sequence bind to an antigen.
 PO Resp.
-50. Patent Owner emphasizes "the unpredictable effects of making even a single framework substitution on antigen binding."
-Id. (citing Ex.
-1071, 8:41-42; Ex.
-2039, 349:21-350:19; Ex.
-2041 ¶¶ 232-233).
+49. Patent Owner emphasizes "the unpredictable effects of making even a single framework substitution on antigen binding."
+Id. at 49-50 (citing Ex.
+1571, 8:41-42; Ex.
+2039, 310:2-10; Ex.
+2041 ¶¶ 235-236).
 According to Patent Owner, Petitioner has not presented any evidence that an ordinary artisan "would have had a reasonable expectation of success that humanized antibodies containing the claimed substitutions would achieve that result."
-Id.
+Id. at 49.
 We are not persuaded.